theely/B005CSerial/README.md

 # Serial Protocol
 To control the mower a text based USB Serial protocol is used.
-Simply connect to the mower with a USB data cable and open a USB serial connection with a baud rate of 9600.
+Simply connect to the mower with a USB data cable and open a USB serial connection with the following setting:
+- baud rate: 115200
+- stop bits: 1
+- parity: none
+- nb. of bits: 8

 ## Status Output
 Beside some log information mainly at boot time the B005CSerial sends a periodic status update.
 The status update is a JSON formatted message: